W427697/Discord-/MIGRATION.md

 #### Dropped source loader / storiesOf static snippets

-In SB 6.x, Storybook Docs used a webpack loader called `source-loader` to help display static code snippets.
+In SB 6.x, Storybook Docs used a Webpack loader called `source-loader` to help display static code snippets.
 This was configurable using the `options.sourceLoaderOptions` field.

 In SB 7.0, we've moved to a faster, simpler alternative called `csf-plugin` that **only supports CSF**.
 It is configurable using the `options.csfPluginOptions` field.

-If you're using `storiesOf` and want to restore the previous behavior, you can add `source-loader` by hand to your webpack config using the following snippet in `main.js`:
+If you're using `storiesOf` and want to restore the previous behavior, you can add `source-loader` by hand to your Webpack config using the following snippet in `main.js`:

 ```js
 module.exports = {